TanviS001/Drum-Kit/README.md

 # Drum Kit
-You cna play drums on this website
+You can play drums on this website